madlib/archived_madlib/ReadMe_Build.txt

 	./configure
 	cd build/
 	make

+Optionally, install MADlib with

+    make install

+Depending on the environment, ./configure might have to be called with additional configuration parameters:

+    CMAKE_BUILD_TYPE
+        "Debug", "Release", "RelWithDebInfo", or "MinSizeRel"

+    CMAKE_PREFIX_PATH
+        List (separated by ";" without trailing space) of additional search paths (for each ${PREFIX_PATH} in ${CMAKE_PREFIX_PATH}, binaries are searched for in ${PREFIX_PATH}/bin, headers are searched for in
+        ${PREFIX_PATH}/include, etc.)

+    CMAKE_INSTALL_PREFIX
+        Prefix when installing MADlib with "make install".
+The default is "/usr/local".
+All files will be installed within "${CMAKE_INSTALL_PREFIX}/madlib".

+    POSTGRESQL_PG_CONFIG
+        Path to pg_config of PostgreSQL installation, which is used to determine various PostgreSQL search paths.

+    GREENPLUM_PG_CONFIG
+        Path to pg_config of Greenplum installation, which is used to determine various Greenplum search paths.

-If your are missing a library, the ./configure step will notify.
+If your are missing a required library, the ./configure or make step will notice.
 Refer to your operating system's manual for instructions how to install the above prerequisites.

 Notes: